yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth2-app2app-browserless.md

 --- abstract

 This document defines a protocol enabling native apps from different app publishers, using the App2App pattern to act as OAuth Client And Authorization Server, native browserless user navigation.

 The native experience is retained also when the Client uses any number of brokers to federate across trust networks, while retaining highest levels of security.

 --- middle

 # Introduction

-This document, OAuth 2.0 App2App Browserless Flow (Native App2App), deals with applications from different issuers that act as OAuth 2.0 Client and Authorization Server, following the {{App2App}} pattern, to achieve native authentication and authorization.
+This document, OAuth 2.0 App2App Browserless Flow (Native App2App), discusses applications from different issuers that act as OAuth 2.0 Client and Authorization Server, following the {{App2App}} pattern, to achieve native authentication and authorization.

-This specification tackles the challenge when a Client App reaches the Authorization Server's app by redirecting through one or more brokering Authorization Servers, as it is not a direct client of the User-Authenticating Authorization Server.
+This specification addresses the challenge arising when a Client App reaches the User-Authenticating Authorization Server's app through one or more brokering Authorization Servers.

-Since such brokers perform redirection and federation using solely HTTP 3xx redirect instructions, no app on the users mobile device handles their urls as deep links and therefore App2App flows through brokers require using a web browser, which degrades the user experience.
+Since OAuth Brokers's urls are not owned by any apps as deep links, App2App flows through brokers require using a web browser, which degrades the user experience.

 This document presents a protocol enabling native App2App browser-less navigation, through any number of brokers, without compromising on any security property.